astridx/meinblog/content/posts/ubuntu_docker-lamp/5ubuntu-docker-lamp-einrichten-en.md

 ### Certificate

 If the configuration of the certificates is changed, it is necessary to restart the server.
-It is best to call the command `make server-down` before making changes.
+It is best to call the command `./docker-lamp shutdown` before making changes.

 ```
-$ make server-down
+$ ./docker-lamp shutdown
 /home/meinBenutzer/docker-lamp/.env included

 Datenbank-Sicherung gestartet.